rozukke/portfolio/src/content/blog/promise/index.md

 ---
-title: "Promise"
+title: "Promise to myself"
+description: "A short promise for the future"
 date: 2025-05-26
-desc: "A short promise for the future"
+draft: false
 ---

-# Promise
 A promise to finish this off!
 I swear I will definitely have blogs on here one day soon!!